Tips to Help You Better Prepare for the CASPer Test

 - The test is composed of 8 video-based sections where you will be presented with a short video clip and 4 word-based sections where you will be presented with a short text prompt.
 You will not be able to rewind or pause the video, so make sure to pay close attention.
 The video clips are very short, so you will not need to keep track of too much information.

-- There is an optional 15-minute break at the halfway point of your test for you to stretch out, take a bathroom break, or grab something to drink.
-You are allowed to do anything you’d like during this 15-minute period aside from talking to another test-taker or discussing the contents of the test with anyone else.
+- There is an optional 10-minute break at the halfway point of your test for you to stretch, take a bathroom break, or grab something to drink.
+You are allowed to do anything you’d like during this time, aside from talking to another test-taker or discussing the contents of the test with anyone else.

 After the test: